Senior Gear Editor

 The Inertia

 We humans put out a considerable amount of heat.
 But when the mercury dips and the cold winds blow, we need something to keep all that precious heat from escaping into the frosty air.
 That’s where a good winter jacket comes in.
-It’s not just a piece of clothing, it’s a personal climate control system.
-It works by trapping the heat our bodies produce, creating a cozy microclimate that keeps us comfortable even in the most frigid conditions.
+It’s not just a piece of clothing, it’s a personal climate control system, trapping the heat our bodies produce and creating a cozy microclimate, even in the most frigid conditions.

-Best All-Around Winter Jacket: The North Face McMurdo Down Parka
+Best Overall Winter Jacket: The North Face McMurdo Down Parka

-Best Bang-for-Buck Winter Jacket: Columbia Landroamer Down Parka
+Runner-Up Best Overall Winter Jacket: Fjallraven Nuuk Parka

 Warmest Winter Jacket for Casual Use: Patagonia Stormshadow Parka